albanobattistella/dictationbridge-docs/dictationBridge.md

 2. Locate the downloader and press ENTER to begin the setup download.
 3. Once the download completes, you'll be greeted with a setup screen.
 Press ENTER on Next button.
 In case you are using programs such as Microsoft Outlook, you'll need to exit them before continuing.
 4. Review the license information and select "I accept" radio button and press ENTER on Next.
-5. Enter your user name, organization (optional), and enter the serial number and press ENTER on Next button.
+5. Enter your user name, organization (optional), and enter the serial number and press ENTER on the Next button.
+Note:
+You may not be able to copy and paste the serial number into the Dragon setup program.
+You will have to enter it manually.
+The serial number is a long string of characters separated by dashes.
+You will have to enter each set of characters into its own edit box.
 6. Select the region to be used for dictation and text-to-speech.
 If you speak English, choose the region you live in or "All English regions".
 Also, if you want to choose installation folder and other options, check "Advanced" checkbox.
 After making a selection, press ENTER on Next button.
-7. If you did not check "Advanced" checkbox, you're now asked to install Dragon, otherwise you are asked to select where Dragon should be installed.
+7. If you did not check the  "Advanced" checkbox, you're now asked to install Dragon, otherwise you are asked to select where Dragon should be installed.
 If so, choose the folder, then press ENTER on Next button, then press ENTER on Install button.
 8. After a few moments the completion screen will be displayed.
-Press ENTER on Finish button.
+Press ENTER on the Finish button.

 ### Preparing DictationBridge and dictation software to work together

-Once the dictation software is installed, follow the below steps to let DictationBridge work with the dictation software.
+Once the speech-recognition software is installed, follow the below steps to let DictationBridge work with it.

-For Windows Speech recognition: For best experience, set Windows Speech Recognition to sleep rather then turn off when you say, "stop listening" or "go to sleep".
+For Windows Speech recognition: For the best experience, set Windows Speech Recognition to sleep rather then turn off when you say, "stop listening" or "go to sleep".

-For Dragon: Configure Dragon to display Dragon Bar icon on the system tray, enable MSAA menus and use of the word "click" for clicking and HTML elements, and to use spelling box if you need to correct a mistake.
+For Dragon: Configure Dragon to display the  Dragon Bar icon on the system tray, enable screen reader  menus and use of the word "click" for clicking and HTML elements, and to use the  spelling box if you need to correct a mistake.
 Also, it is recommended that you configure a profile.
 Follow steps in feature overview chapter for details.

 Congratulations!
 You are now ready to dictate to your computer using DictationBridge, your screen reader, and a dictation software.
 If you want to get going with it, be sure to read the quick start guide (the next section).
 If you want to learn more about some additional features, browse the "DictationBridge Overview" section later in this guide.
 If you need advanced functionality such as entering custom commands for Dragon, check out "Advanced Topics" section.
 Have questions about DictationBridge features discussed in this guide?
 Don't forget to check out "Frequently Asked Questions" section.
 Let's get going with dictation!